Alicepinch/bakemyday/README.md

 AWS_ACCESS_KEY_ID | `<your_aws_acess_key>`
 AWS_SECRET_ACCESS_KEY | `<your_aws_secret_key>`

 ## Credits

 All images and content has been taken from the [@bakemyday_byamber](https://www.instagram.com/bakemyday_byamber/) instagram account.
 I have full permission to use all images and all branding for this website from the owner of this business.

+## Codes

+- [Django Central](https://djangocentral.com/building-a-blog-application-with-django/) was used to help build the blog app